ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

     download successfully over slower connections.
   - **Footprints are consistent.** The individual Sentinel-1 bursts always have the same extent from one acquisition to the next, which makes it very easy to generate a time series over an area of interest.
-The framing of the full Sentinel-1 IW Level 1 products can shift over time, so there is no guarantee the acquisitions with the same frame number will cover the same extent.
+The framing of the full Sentinel-1 IW Level 1 products can shift over time, so there is no guarantee that acquisitions with the same frame number will cover the same extent.
 This is particularly impactful when the area of interest is near the top or bottom of the Sentinel-1 IW Level 1 scene.